-Box IV.1

-LATIN AMERICA AND THE CARIBBEAN: SELF-PERCEPTION OF HEALTH IN OLD AGE
+Box IV.1 LATIN AMERICA AND THE CARIBBEAN: SELF-PERCEPTION OF HEALTH IN OLD AGE

-The public opinion survey "Latinobarómetro" (2006) makes it possible to analyse the determining factors of subjective health as it includes a question on health over the past 12 months.
-Within the logistic model, the dependent variable is the health rating ((i) good, very good (positive event), and (ii) fair, poor, very poor (negative event)).
-This provides the determining factors of subjective health (age, gender, declared socio-economic status, access to health services, level of education and place of residence).
+The public opinion survey "Latinobarómetro" (2006) supports analysis of the determinants of subjective health as it includes a question on health over the past 12 months.
+Within the logistic model, the dichotomous dependent variable "health: (i) good, very good (positive event), and (ii) fair, poor, very poor (negative event)" offers a framework for the determinants of subjective health (age, gender, reported socio-economic status, access to health services, level of education and place of residence).

-The model applied to those aged 60 and over helps to define more clearly the health risk factors for older adults, which is a key issue.
+The model applied to those aged 60 and over helps to define more clearly the health risk factors for older persons, which is considered a key issue.
 The first finding is the strong effect of the socio-economic component, which persists even after controlling for major variables such as access to health services, age and education.
 This is the first sign of discriminatory factors in "access" to good health (even if only in terms of self-perception).

 The probability of having good or very good health falls with age.
 However, there is a U-shaped relationship between age and self-perception of health after the age of 60, as those aged 70-79 are less likely to report good health than those aged 60-69.
 One probability is slightly higher in the latter group: older men are more likely to report good health than women of the same age.
-There have been many explanations put forward for these differences (Spizzichino and Egidi, 2007).
-First, non-fatal chronic diseases are more common among women (Molarius and Janson, 2002; Hoeymans et al., 1999; Idler, Russell and Davis, 2000).
+Many explanations have been put forward for these differences (Spizzichino and Egidi, 2007).
+First, non-fatal chronic diseases are more common among women (Molarius and Janson, 2002; Hoeymans and others., 1999; Idler, Russell and Davis, 2000).
 Second, women are more attentive to and familiar with their health, and are therefore more likely to report their health problems (Idler, 2003).
 Another characteristic that affects self-perceived health is level of education: higher schooling increases the probability of reporting good health.
 The major leap occurs in people with 13 years' schooling or more, who are 200% more likely than illiterate people to report self-perceived good or very good health (the probability is only 75% higher among those with 10-12 years' education).